centreon/centreon-documentation/en/releases/introduction.md

   - Multi-criteria search based on multi-selects
   - Inline & massive quick actions: acknowledgement, set a planned downtime, re-check a resource
-  - Detail information just above the listing to quickyl access information and not losing what you were currently looking at
+  - Detail information on the side of the listing, to quickly access information and not losing what you were currently looking at
   - ... *And more to come in the next weeks/months*